deokwons9004dev/IS2710-DB-Project/WORKPAD.md

             - Mapping from product to Salesperson could be arbitrary or pre-defined by us (either works fine).
         - (Optional) Price
         - (Optional) Amazon-like review system
-    - A "BUY" button that purchases the product
+    - A __"BUY"__ button that purchases the product
         - Check if Customer's income is enought for purchase.
             - Reject purchase if income in insufficent.

-- **(CUS) A "My Orders" page that lists all the prodcts that the customer bought (ex.
-GET http://project.com/customer/myorders)**
+- **GET http://project.com/customer/myorders - A page that lists all the products the customer bought.**
     - Default sorting based on purchase date.
     - For each row of purchased product, there should be a button that says the following (BUT NOT BOTH):
         - __"Crete New Case"__